 Having a furry-friend or family pet makes apartment living feel homier, which is great, but just like you need some outside leisure time, so does your golden retriever.
 Sure, you may take your pet for daily walks around the complex or up the street, but there is nothing compared to a day at the dog park.

-The good news is that Farmington Hills has a handful of pet parks, with the best one around being by far William Grace Dog Park.
+The good news is that Farmington Hills has a handful of pet parks, with the best one around being by far William Grace Dog Park of Farmington Hills.
 Note, this particular outdoor space requires a mandatory orientation session, registration, application, a dog license, and a waiver, however, this ensures the safety of your pet as well as yourself while you guys are out and about together.
-Located just off Shiawassee Road, this sizable park can provide your dog with recreational and social opportunities.
+Located just off Shiawassee Road of Farmington Hills, this sizable park around Farmington Hills can provide your dog with recreational and social opportunities.

 Best Family Fun Park

 Farmington Hills has fantastic parks for outdoor family fun as well.
-Parks like Heritage and others are the perfect way to spend the afternoon with the kids.
+Farmington Hills parks like Heritage Parks and others are the perfect way to spend the afternoon with the kids.
 In fact, inside Heritage Park, there is a wonderful Splash Pad space.
 Here, you and your kids can cool off on a hot summer day.
-There is a picnic area with a Snack Shack not too far away from the Splash Pad so you can make a fun little day of it.
+There is a Farmington Hills parks picnic area with a Snack Shack not too far away from the Splash Pad so you can make a fun little day of it.
 Since this is technically a park within a park, Heritage is also the best family fun outdoor space.
 There is no admission, and the pad is open from 10:00 am to 8:00 pm.
 Heritage is open from 8:00 am to dusk.

 Top Sports Fields and Parks

-If you are looking for some physical activity this summer, then you should absolutely check out Founders Sports Park.
+If you are looking for some physical activity this summer, then you should absolutely check out Founders Sports Park of Farmington Hills.
 This Farmington Hills gem spans 101 acres and has all the outdoor fun you could ever need.
 Here, you will find six soccer fields, four volleyball courts, eight baseball/softball fields, two half-court basketball courts, a bocce ball court, an ice arena, and a shuffleboard court.

-Alternatively, there are several golf courses and driving ranges within driving distance from Founders—if all the sports mentioned above and activities are not your cup of tea.
-The most notable golf club and course is the Farmington Hills Gold Club and Driving Range.
+Alternatively, there are several Farmington Hills golf courses and driving ranges within driving distance from Founders—if all the sports mentioned above and activities are not your cup of tea.
+The most notable golf club park and course is the Farmington Hills Gold Club and Driving Range.

-In addition to all these traditional sports, you can also find a local skate park for skateboarders, bmxers, inline skaters, and more—Riley Skate Park.
-This 29,000 square foot concrete park attracts skaters of all skill levels and is free.
+In addition to all these traditional sports in Farmington Hills, you can also find a local skate park for skateboarders, bmxers, inline skaters, and more—Riley Skate Park of Farmington Hills.
+This 29,000 square foot concrete Farmington Hills park attracts skaters of all skill levels and is free.

 First-Rate Activities Centers